 The year 1905 was also probably the year Eugene was conceived.
 Though historical accounts on the Internet often list his birth as “c.
-1900,” Eugene told me he was born in 1906, and I suspect he was right.
+1900,” Eugene told me he was born March 7, 1906, and I suspect he was right.
 Luther says in his books that the train wreck happened in 1903, while newspaper accounts say it happened in 1904.
 Maybe times and dates aren’t really so important in the big picture.
-Time is illusory, as I’m sure the Great Mystery and the spirits would agree. 🙂 In any case it was a difficult time for Luther, who soon decided he could do more for his people by leaving the reservation and finding a place in society from which to enlighten the public about the real Native American people and their noble traditions.
-I suspect it was also a difficult time for Laura, who apparently decided to stay anchored to the reservation, close to her people, but also to resume traveling in the wild west shows for a while, spreading Native American awareness in that way.
+Time is illusory, as I’m sure the Great Mystery and the spirits would agree. 🙂 In any case it was a difficult time for Luther, who soon decided he could do more for his people by finding a place in white society from which to enlighten the public about the real Native American people and their noble traditions.

 By 1908, with international tensions building in Europe leading toward the first world war, and with the coming of motion pictures, the many wild west shows (1870-1920), which had been all the rage, were now losing their luster… so Laura and her son Eugene eventually returned home to the Rosebud and Pine Ridge reservations in South Dakota.

 Uncle White Bull

-While Laura was finding her way as a single mother, Eugene spent some of his formative years with his Uncle White Bull #2, a full-blood Lakota who lived with his wife and their two sons, Levi and Martin, at Porcupine district on the Pine Ridge reservation.
-Porcupine station had a post office and general store that received monthly army rations (food, blankets, clothes, and hobnail shoes mass-produced for the first world war) that were distributed to reservation families who needed them.
+While Laura was finding her way as a single mother, Eugene spent some of his formative years with his Uncle White Bull #2, a full-blood Lakota who lived with his wife Emma and their two sons, Levi and Martin, at Porcupine district on the Pine Ridge reservation.
+Porcupine station had a post office, general store, and Indian ration house that received monthly army rations (food, blankets, clothes, and hobnail shoes mass-produced for the first world war) that were distributed to reservation families who needed them.
 The store was in a valley beside a creek between ridges topped with pine and cedar trees.